Hartz IV subsidy paid out in July – there should be higher standard rates in 2023

-The Hartz IV subsidy will be paid out in July 2022 – according to Lindner, the standard rates of basic security in the new relief package will then be adjusted in 2023.
+The Hartz IV subsidy will be paid out in July 2022 – according to Lindner, the standard rates of basic security in the new relief package should then be adjusted in 2023.

 Berlin – The call for new relief from the politics is getting louder and the majority of Germans are dissatisfied with what they have received so far in the relief package.
 But although the CSU, the left and also the Greens and the SPD have already called for new financial aid for the citizens, Finance Minister Christian Lindner (FDP) puts Germany off with a new relief package to the coming year.
 In the train should also Rules of basic security be adjusted upwards in 2023.